 As a principal at PSC, Rachel works with her partners to shape the company’s strategy, set policy, and make corporate decisions.
 She also leads the firm’s talent and economics team, which focuses on issues essential to the state’s prosperity, such as workforce development, entrepreneurship, and education.
 Her particular strengths in facilitation, program management, and marketing have resulted in the creation of numerous economic development strategies, community revitalization plans, and public/private partnerships centered on growth.

-Although new to PSC, Rachel has spent her career working to make a better Michigan.
+Rachel has spent her career working to make a better Michigan.
 In 2004, she founded Kuntzsch Solutions, a consulting firm focusing primarily on advancing community and economic development.
 Prior to that, she was part of the business development teams at the Michigan Economic Development Corporation and NextEnergy.

 A Little More…

 Education: BS in Kinesiology from Michigan State University along with an Executive MPA degree and Certificate of Advanced Study in Conflict Resolution from the Maxwell School of Citizenship and Public Affairs at Syracuse University

 Favorite part of working at PSC: Helping affect critical policies that advance Michigan

 Why Michigan?
 The seasons—so much to love in each one